Fiber and Lyme Disease: Can Gut Health Boost Recovery?

 Practical Tips for Lyme Patients

-• Separate fiber from medications
+4. Separate fiber intake from medications when appropriate.

 Frequently Asked Questions